MicrochipTech/RNWFxx_Python_OOB/readme.md

   ```

 ### COM Port Setting Auto-Detection

 The "comm_port" value is the only setting that should be left blank if possible.
-When this value is blank, "", the script will auto-detect the RNFW02 device and set the COM port automatically.
+When this value is blank, "", the script will auto-detect the RNFWxx device and set the COM port automatically.
 The device is detected by sending an identification ```AT+GMM``` command.
 If the device returns the model specified in the "app.cfg" file, "model":**"RNWF02PC"**, that port is used.

 #### Before Manually Setting the COM Port

 If the device is not powered on or the COM port is not recognized by the OS, setting the port manually will have NO EFFECT.
 The device MUST be able to communicate with the PC from within a properly configured terminal __BEFORE__  auto-detection will work.

 **Check These First**

 1. Do you have a terminal open on the same port?
 Disconnect the terminal and try again.
 2. Disconnect any additional modules or USB-to-UART adapters connected to the PC.
 3. Is the terminal configured for the correct __ENTER__ behavior set as "\r\n" (Carriage Return + Newline)?